aoijs/documentation/functions/usdcachemembers.md

----
-description: Updates the cache for the current guild members
----

 # $cacheMembers

 This function is responsible for saving each new user that has not been registered before in your bot's database.